calvinKLyeung/BPlusTreeDBMS/README.md

-# B+Tree implementation with CRUD operations as "Mini Database"
+# Mini Database with B+Tree

 ## Running the program
-1. go to build dir by cd build/
+1. go to build dir by ==cd build/==

 ## FAQ
-### Why Mini Database?
+### What Mini Database?
+A data storing structure implemented with B+Tree and support basic CRUN operations.

 ### What is an B+Tree?